-- 1. HCT patients could be vaccinated with whatever vaccine is made available in Europe as long as they are not live-attenuated or contain replicating viral vectors.
-See comments in the section of general considerations for the choice of available vaccines.
-Considering the results of the phase III trials in the healthy population, we can assume that the HCT patient population is among the ones who should have the best benefit/risk ratio of the vaccination. - This message is important to explain to patients and their relatives. - 2.
-Vaccination against COVID-19 should take priority over the regular vaccinations program.
-The vaccine should routinely be administered alone. - It is prudent to avoid influenza or pneumococcal vaccines within 14 days or any other vaccine within 28 days, before and after the administration of mRNA or replication-incompetent vector vaccines against SARS-CoV-2 unless the indication for the other vaccine(s) is strong.
-With the currently approved two-dose vaccines, this means a postponement of approximately 6 8 weeks for other vaccines. - 3.
+- Both types of passive antibody therapies may influence immune response to COVID-19 vaccines SARS-CoV-2.
+If vaccination is considered despite that the patient has had COVID-19, it is recommended to defer vaccination for at least 90 days as a precautionary measure to avoid potential interference of the antibody therapy with vaccine-induced immune responses - 3.
+Vaccination against COVID-19 should take priority over the regular vaccinations program. - The vaccine should routinely be administered alone. - It is prudent to avoid influenza or pneumococcal vaccines within 14 days or any other vaccine within 28 days, before and after the administration of mRNA or replication-incompetent vector vaccines against SARS-CoV-2 unless the indication for the other vaccine(s) is strong.
+With the currently approved two-dose vaccines, this means a postponement of approximately 6 8 weeks for other vaccines. - 4.
 If an HCT recipient has received COVID-19 vaccine before HCT or CAR T cell therapy, the procedures will most likely wipe out all immune memory as for other vaccines.
 Thus, they most likely need to be vaccinated as COVID-19 naïve patients post HCT. - However, it should be recognized that the current labels for all the licensed vaccines do not include additional doses after the first vaccine series.
-Thus, it is off-label and this must be taken into consideration if additional doses are contemplated post-HCT - 4.
+Thus, it is off-label and this must be taken into consideration if additional doses are contemplated post-HCT - 5.
 Moment after HSCT for vaccine administration - If the transmission rate in the surrounding society is high, vaccination could be initiated at the earliest three months after HCT - If transmission in the surrounding society is well controlled, it would be logical to wait until six months after transplantation to initiate vaccination.

-5. Not exclude HSCT patients with GVHD
+6. Not exclude HSCT patients with GVHD

 - Studies with other vaccines with good immunogenicity potential have shown efficacy also in patients with ongoing moderately severe GVHD without the risk of worsening of the GHVD.
 These patients should therefore not be excluded.
 Although side effects are expected as with any vaccine, there is no example that side effects of non-live vaccines be more frequent or more severe in HCT than in the healthy population of the same age range.
-So far, there is no data suggesting immune activation of underlying conditions making the likelihood that COVID-19 vaccines will exacerbate GVHD low. - 6.
-Reasonable criteria to postpone vaccination with our current knowledge are: - Severe, uncontrolled acute GVHD grades III IV. - Recipients, who have received anti-CD20 antibodies during the last six months. - CAR T cell patients with B-cell aplasia earlier than six months after treatment. - Recent therapy with ATG or alemtuzumab. - Children < 16 since there is no information regarding vaccination of this group in any of the studies.
-The Pfizer-BioNTech vaccine is licensed from 16 years and it can be used from that age, while the Moderna and Astra-Zeneca vaccines are licensed from 18 years. - 7.
-There is no information available allowing guidance regarding COVID-19 vaccination in patients on maintenance therapy with lenalidome or TKIs after HCT.
-These cases have to be assessed on an individual situation basis individual situation basis
+So far, there is no data suggesting immune activation of underlying conditions making the likelihood that COVID-19 vaccines will exacerbate GVHD low. - 7.
+Reasonable criteria to postpone vaccination with our current knowledge are: - $\circ\quad$ Severe, uncontrolled acute GVHD grades III IV. - o Recipients, who have received anti CD20 or other anti-B cell antibodies during the last six months. - o CAR T cell patients with B-cell aplasia earlier than six months after treatment. - Recent therapy with ATG or alemtuzumab. - Children < 16 since there is no information regarding vaccination of this group in any of the studies.
+The Pfizer-BioNTech vaccine is licensed from 16 years and it can be used from that age, while the Moderna and Astra-Zeneca vaccines are licensed from 18 years.